This post may contain affiliate links. Please read our disclosure policy.

 - Top with croutons, shredded cheese, or a dollop of sour cream for added texture and flavor.

-- Serve the soup with a crusty bread on the side for a delicious combination.
+- Serve the soup with a crusty French bread on the side for a delicious combination.

 Storage + Reheating

 - To Freeze: Let the soup cool to room temperature.
-Pour it into freezer-safe containers or zip-top bags, leaving a little room for expansion.
+Pour it into a freezer-safe container or zip-top bag, leaving a little room for expansion.
 Freeze for up to 3 months.
 Thaw in the fridge overnight before reheating.

 - To Reheat: Heat the soup on the stovetop over medium heat, stirring occasionally, until warmed through.
 You can also microwave it in 30-second intervals, stirring in between, until heated evenly.